Key takeaways:

 Chemicals released during stress can increase hunger.
 Studies have also shown that they may decrease blood flow to the brain that regulates control of food intake.

 Some mental health conditions seem to be associated with a sudden increase in appetite.
-Conditions that can lead to feeling hungry all the time include:
+Conditions that can lead to feeling constant hunger, even after eating, include:

 If your blood sugar (glucose) is out of balance, you may notice that you feel hungrier.
-When you eat, the carbohydrates in your food get broken down into glucose (sugar).
-The hormone insulin then helps your body process that glucose into energy for your body.
+When you eat, the carbohydrates in your food get broken down into glucose (sugar) — which turns into energy.
 When your body senses its fuel (glucose) is running low, it starts to send out hunger signals so that you’ll fuel up again.

 Those with a condition that affects blood sugar levels or regulation — like diabetes or hypoglycemia — may experience sudden hunger as a response to blood sugar issues.